Dr. Charles Rothberg

 The race begins at 6:25 PM, at Empire State Plaza, and features a scenic route that traverses Albany’s Washington Park.
 The popular event always attracts great crowd support and on-course entertainment.
 Sawyer Fredericks, winner of the eighth season of The Voice, will be singing the National Anthem.

 Instructions and registration link are available here.
-MSSNY members and alliance members are highly encouraged to participate on our team, either as a runner or a walker.
 Please choose “Medical Society of the State of New York” from the team drop-down list.
 Registration is $24, and a portion of the registration fees go to this year’s “Charities of Choice,” Boys and Girls Club of Albany and Vanderheyden.
-Registration deadline is May 1, 2017.
 A flyer may be accessed here.
 For more information, please contact Miriam Hardin (firstname.lastname@example.org).
 (HARDIN)

 For more information relating to any of the above articles, please contact the appropriate contributing staff member at the following email addresses: